Course Outline

 Prerequisites:

-• Experience with user stories and initial stakeholder engagement
+• Familiarity with user stories and basic stakeholder engagement processes.

-• Proficiency in using digital collaboration tools such as Miro, Jamboard, Excel, or equivalents
+• Proficiency in using digital collaboration tools such as Miro, Jamboard, Excel, or similar platforms.

-• An analytical mindset and a desire to enhance problem-solving and decision-making skills
+• An analytical mindset with a focus on enhancing problem-solving and decision-making skills for government operations.

 Audience: